Zaidansarri/Bank-Loan-Analysis/README.md

 # Bank Loan Analysis Project

+## Acknowledgments

+This project was created by the data set provided and with the guidance from [**Data Tutorial YouTube Channel**](https://www.youtube.com/results?search_query=DATA+TUTORIAL).
+Check out their content for more learning and insights.

 ## Overview

 The **Bank Loan Analysis Project** provides stakeholders with actionable insights into loan applications, approvals, and related metrics.
 This project uses **Power BI** for visualization and **SQL** for data manipulation to create an interactive report that helps in evaluating loan performance and decision-making.